 The importance of water to hydraulic fracturing operations is obvious.
 Yet, computing an accurate, comprehensive analysis of a given project's water-related expenses can be anything but straightforward.
 To properly calculate expenses, one must consider not just acquisition, but the entire water management cycle.

 The first section of this whitepaper clarifies that cycle, evaluating the current state of each stage of the process and giving the reader a simple computational spreadsheet to enable precise cost analyses.

 Alternative fracturing fluids and energized solutions

-If you want to ensure your hydraulic fracturing operations are as cost efficient and/or environmentally sustainable as possible, “A Day in the Life of a Barrel of Water” is a perfect first step.
+If you want your hydraulic fracturing operations to be as cost-efficient and/or environmentally sustainable as possible, “A Day in the Life of a Barrel of Water” is the right first step.
 Take it today.